bhupirao/Alphaware_Blog_Application/README.md

 ## Usage

 1. Register a new user using the `/api/user/register` endpoint.
-2. Log in with the registered user using the `/api/user/login` endpoint to obtain an authentication token.
-3. Use the obtained token to access protected endpoints that require authentication.
-4. Explore the various endpoints to create, read, update, and delete posts, comments, and categories.
+2. Explore the various endpoints to create, read, update, and delete posts, comments, and categories.
-5. Use the Swagger documentation for detailed information on each endpoint.
+3. Use the Swagger documentation for detailed information on each endpoint.